khalozhyn/DatabricksDashboardInADay/Participant Assets/Lab 3 - Dashboard Creation.md

 6. Choose "day_of_week" for the x-axis, and "product_name" for the y-axis
 7. Select "total_net_profit" as the color
 8. Activate labels for this visualization
-9. Rename the x-axis titles to "Net Profit [$]"
+9. Rename the value to "Net Profit [$]"
 10. Change the x-axis scale type to "categorical"
-10. Jump back to "Sales Report" page
+11. Jump back to "Sales Report" page
-11. Drill into the market report by rightclicking on the value for one store, clicking "drill to", and "Market Report"
+12. Drill into the market report by rightclicking on the value for one store, clicking "drill to", and "Market Report"
 <div style="text-align:left;">
   <img src="./Artifacts/Dashboard_DrillThrough.png" width="30%">
 </div>
-12. The filter is propagated to the "Market Report", and the revenue for each product grouped by day of the week is displayed
+13. The filter is propagated to the "Market Report", and the revenue for each product grouped by day of the week is displayed
-13. Reset the filter by clicking "Reset all to default"
+14. Reset the filter by clicking "Reset all to default"

 **Step 9: Publish the Report**